JosephPrichard/othello-bot/README.md

 # OthelloBot

 OthelloBot is a Discord Bot used to play othello in discord text channels against other players or a bot.
-It includes graphical interface to see the chess board and a database with statistics for each player.
+It includes graphical interface to see the othello board and a database with statistics for each player.

 ## Start the Bot